Posted by: Gary Ernest Davis on: May 6, 2011

 Now that IS choice!

-The axiom of choice allows us to conclude (indeed, is equivalent with): for any two sets A, B either A is larger than B or B is larger than A.
+The axiom of choice allows us to conclude (indeed, is equivalent with): for any two sets either

 2. A set is countably infinite if it can be put into one-to-one correspondence with the set of natural numbers.